Yancey1989/paddle-job/README.md

 ### Submit PaddleJob with Python Code
   If you haven't configurated `kubectl`, do as the [tutorial](https://github.com/k8sp/tutorials/blob/develop/configure_kubectl.md) please.
 - Fetch Runtime information:
-  - *trainer id*, the unique id for each trainer, you can fetch current trainer id from environment variable `TRAINER_ID`
+  - `trainer id`: the unique id for each trainer, you can fetch current trainer id from environment variable `TRAINER_ID`
-  - *trainer count*, the trainer process count, you can fetch this one from environment variable `TRAINERS`
+  - `trainer count`: the trainer process count, you can fetch this one from environment variable `TRAINERS`
 - Dist Reader Interface

   You can implement a `dist_reader` to reading data when the trainer is running on Kubernetes.